 If viewed with a narrow focus I guess it isn’t.

-Violence against women, domestic violence, Aboriginal men killing Aboriginal women and the revolving doors of justice offer little in the way of compelling theatre for main stream media.
+Violence against women, domestic violence, Indigenous men killing Indigenous women and the revolving doors of justice offer little in the way of compelling theatre for main stream media.

-The story becomes more significant when all of these elements are combined into one tragic case.
+The story becomes more significant when these elements are combined into one tragic case.

 Sadly, Beatrice Ann Crane somehow became the invisible woman in all of this.